web3-storage/web3.storage/packages/client/examples/browser/README.md

 npm start
 ```

-Then visit `http://localhost:3000?` and add your files 🚀
+Then visit `http://localhost:3000` and add your files 🚀.

+You need an API token, which you can get by signing in to web3.storage, and clicking "Create an API token"

 ## Screenshot